 - Proper Glucose Metabolism - Exercise reduces insulin resistance and lower diabetes risk.
 If you already have diabetes, then exercise help regulates it better.

-- Lower Chronic Diseases – Exercise can lower your risk towards heart disease, high blood pressure, stroke, diabetes and certain types of cancer.
+- Lower Chronic Diseases – Exercise can lower your risk of heart disease, high blood pressure, stroke, diabetes, and certain types of cancer.

 - Increases Longevity - Exercise reduces various diseases and improve your overall health, which in turn increases your longevity.